 Clare Waismann, CAODC: I think I think is psychologically I think getting back to, you know, the chemistry of the brain, I think, again, it’s truly a country, you know, all-around experience.
 And it’s so important that people understand that you can’t, you know, the old one and forget the other.
 You know, it’s the patients we see that have been taking opioids for such a long time, how they experience not just physical pain, but emotional pain is so different.
 How not just how the experience but their perception, what pain should be, and how should I mean, I know myself since I turned 50, just, you know, if I sit for a long term or wake up.
 Getting up and going.
 It’s a completely different experience than I had five years ago.
 We have a lot of these patients that are on opioid painkillers.
 They know for 10 years, 20 years.

 Clare Waismann, CAODC: So their idea of what it should be, it’s so unrealistic that it’s you know, it’s what I’m saying to you is what we need to work with them physically to put the dependence behind them.
-But I think emotionally; there’s so much work just to bring them to the right perception of what to expect for anybody from life, from their emotions.
+But I think emotionally, there’s so much work just to bring them to the right perception of what to expect for anybody from life, from their emotions.
 What David was saying, the other podcast about feeling good enough.

-Dwight Hurst, CMHC: That’s a complicated narrative to change over time to think you mentioned just the changes that come with age where we have to change that internal dialog about pain with youth.
+Dwight Hurst, CMHC: That’s a complicated narrative to change over time.
+You mentioned just the changes that come with age where we have to change that internal dialog about pain with youth.
 We can kind of get away with believing that pain is just to be avoided.
 Right.
 As a very little kid is like, ouch, OK, avoid pain.
 Mostly I can.
 And for a long time, many us, not everybody, but many people can for a time.
 And that narrative becomes, I hurt, get better, I hurt, get better.
 Better means no pain or low pain.
 Right, right.
 They have to change that because of surgery or age or disability or to alter that narrative.

 David Livingston, LMFT: I know a lot of what I do in talking with patients afterward has really helped them to sort of recalibrating what is sort of existential suffering this compared to, you know, for lack of a better word, to neurotic suffering, meaning, you know, what is the suffering that we have to accept as part of our lives?
 And, you know, and then what do we do about it?
 And the problem with opioids is they become sort of everything revolves around it.
 And then you have to begin to pull apart again.
 What would need to need to be met individually to feel as well as you can?
 Sometimes people say, you know, I still don’t feel good after a while or whatever else you.
 Well, how much did you sleep so well?
 I slept for one hour.
 I’m like, well, I’m not going to feel good if, you know, I’d be bumping into walls if I slept in one hour.
 And so then they get to sleep, and they’re like, oh yeah, you’re right.
 I feel good now.
 I feel fine now.
 I’m like, OK.
 But literally, it doesn’t even register that.
 When I say it, they can recognize it, but it doesn’t really register that.
 That’s actually.
 And then there are other causes too.
 Right.
 And sleep a significant one that, you know, we all need to feel to function.
 OK, but there are many, many others too that stop being recognized.
 And so part of the process back to yourself and back to help is just slowly determining what all those needs are and then figuring out creative ways and the best ways to meet them to reestablish a sense of well-being and also a feeling that you can affect how you feel again so that it’s not just predicated on this one pill you were taking for a long time that that type of thing.